Secure your home network

 Keep your WiFi password private.
 It should only be you and your family (or anyone who lives with you) who know it.
 You may need to share it with guests from time to time, but the fewer people who know it, the better.

 When you update the login details for your router and your home network, check to see if you need to update your wireless security settings too.
-You can protect your network by setting WPA2 as your default security setting.
+You can protect your network by setting WPA2, or a later version, as your default security setting.
 WPA2 stands for WiFi Protected Access 2.
 It:

 - protects the traffic going between your devices and your router